Tropical & Travel Medicine for the Infectious Disease Specialist

-The Global Medicine Travel and Tropical Infectious Disease Specialty Course is comprised of 37 hours of lecture-based content from the renowned University of Minnesota Online Global Health Course.
+The Global Medicine Tropical and Travel Medicine for the Infectious Disease Specialist course is comprised of 37 hours of lecture-based content from the renowned University of Minnesota Online Global Health Course.
 Its primary aim is to prepare infectious disease physicians and other health care providers to address global health, tropical and infectious diseases that affect immigrants, refugees and other mobile populations.
 The course also addresses travel-related immunizations, health risks, and prevention strategies.
-Course modules include:

 - Travel medicine